Murder of Lesandro Guzman-Feliz: Murder

-According to the boyfriend of Guzman-Feliz's sister, a Trinitario gang leader stated on Snapchat that the killing was a case of mistaken identity.
-Initial reports indicated that the incident was sparked by a sex video involving a gang member's niece and a curly-haired male teenager, who looked very similar to Guzman-Feliz.
-However these reports had nothing to do with the case as it was later discovered that the video was a prank and was recorded long before the killing.
-The gang apologized for the killing to the victim's family on social media.
-In addition, the gang leader expelled the killers from the gang as a result of this mistaken-identity killing.
-Police indicated, though, that the alleged killers, all members of the Trinitarios subset "Los Sures", mistakenly believed that Guzman-Feliz was a member of the rival gang "Sunset".
+According to the boyfriend of Guzman-Feliz's sister, a Trinitario gang leader said on Snapchat that the killing was a case of mistaken identity.
+Initial reports indicated that authorities considered the possibility that the murder might have been triggered by a sex video shared on Facebook, showing an individual resembling Guzman-Feliz with a young woman who was thought to be a relative of a gang member.

 A hashtag, #justiceforjunior, was created and went viral on social media outlets such as Twitter and Instagram.
 Public outrage ensued when the graphic video of Guzman-Feliz's killing began to circulate on the Internet.
 Police tip lines received a "torrent" of calls from witnesses and other people identifying the suspects.
 Officers' posts on Twitter and Instagram were shared and viewed over 100,000 times.